arnt/mailmaint-smtputf8/draft-ietf-mailmaint-interoperable-addresses.md

 order to get an LGR.
 An LGR contains that which is currently used by the community.

+The merged repertoire of all code points in all LGRs is called the Common LGR, and contains more than 30,000 code points at the time of writing.

 Registering a domain name in a public TLD requires adhering to the registry's policy, which is generally either an LGR, a small registry-chosen set of code points, or restricted by rules outside the DNS (such as for .bank, which is effectively restricted by what names banking regulators allow banks to have).

-The merged repertoire of all code points in all LGRs is called the Common LGR, and contains more than 30,000 code points at the time of writing.

 ## Web browser rules

 The main browsers have rules for which domains are displayed in a human-readable manner in the address bar.
-(One author has a runic domain, all of the main browsers display xn--something in the address bar.)
+(One author has a runic domain, all of the main browsers display xn--something in the address bar instead of runes.)
 Each of the three big browser vendors maintains its own rule set.
 At the time of writing, all three may be described as broadly similar to the Common LGR and different in detail.

 # Rules for interoperable email addresses

 Based on the above descriptions, the following rules are formulated for interoperable email addresses.
-(See below rationales for each.)

 1. An atom in an interoperable address MUST NOT be an a-label.